 Mountain Gorilla trekking is a highly sought-after safari activity in Africa, specifically in the countries of Uganda, Rwanda, and DR. Congo.
-Typically, the best time for a Uganda gorilla trekking safari, gorilla safari Rwanda or Congo gorilla tours is during the dry seasons, and as such, the rainy season is often seen as an impossible time for gorilla trekking.
+Typically, the best time for a Uganda gorilla trekking safari, gorilla safari Rwanda or Dr. Congo gorilla tours is during the dry seasons, and as such, the rainy season is often seen as an impossible time for gorilla trekking.
 However, it is important to note that gorilla trekking safaris in Uganda, Rwanda, and Congo are an all-year activity and can be undertaken at any time of the year, with experiences remaining relatively consistent regardless of the season.

 When it comes to determining the best time for a Rwanda gorilla safari or gorilla safari Uganda, the dry seasons in Rwanda typically fall within the months of June to September, and December to February.
-Similarly, in Uganda, the dry season is within the same time frame, between June and September, and December to February.

 Despite the general preference for dry seasons, many tourists may wonder why they should not consider going for gorilla trekking in the rainy or wet season.
 The rainy season can provide a unique and different experience for those willing to brave the elements.
 The lush vegetation and misty landscapes can add an extra layer of intrigue and beauty to the trek.
 Additionally, gorillas are active all year round, and the chance of encountering gorillas and other wildlife during the rainy season is just as high as in the dry season.
 However, it is important to note that the trails can be muddy and slippery during the rainy season, so proper footwear and gear are essential.

 When planning a gorilla trekking safari in Rwanda or Uganda, it is important to take into account the rainy or wet seasons, as they can affect the overall experience.
 In Rwanda, there are two wet seasons to be aware of: